indradhanush/indradhanush.github.io/_posts/2014-05-20-gsoc-project-preview.md

 * Resume Sync: I need to support resuming a sync process by handling interruptions and not having to start the sync from scratch again.
 * Selective Sync: One of the important things to do is that, the user should be able to sync selective documents.

 Well, that's it for now.
 I'll post my progress at the end of this week.
+Once again, here's[http://bit.ly/gsoc14_proposal] my complete proposal.